AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Real-World Experiment Details

 \section{Real-World Experiment Details}

 In this section, we report the additional details of the Mobile ALOHA real-world experiments, including the task suites and execution trajectories.
 We adopt AgileX Cobot Magic platforms: Based on Stanford’s Mobile ALOHA project \footnote{``https://global.agilex.ai/products/cobot-magic"}, this platform includes a differential-drive AGV base Tracer, dual-arm manipulators, and RGB-D sensors.
+A platform demonstration can be seen in Figure \ref{fig:real_platform}.